jimmyangel/morinricardo/content/post/2026-04-08-Rikitraki-contrib.md

     <img src="/images/uploads/rikitraki2-contrib-2.jpg"/>
 </div>

+It is a good idea to choose a username that is friendly for URLs, for example one without spaces.
+Short names like `juan-c-jover` or `mountainrunner` work well.

+Your username becomes part of your personal RikiTraki space, which you can read more about in the [section below](#your-personal-rikitraki-space).

 ### A note about content ownership
 When you register, you agree to upload only GPX files and photos that you personally own.
 You also agree to release all uploaded content into the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).
 This keeps RikiTraki simple, open, and shareable.
 Every track and photo becomes part of a public resource that anyone can explore.